-- Images shall have a unique identifier name. - Multiple images for one feature shall be semi-colon delimited. - All images (including SSS contact images) and photographs shall be placed in the Multimedia folder.
+- Required for DTON, WRECKS, OBSTRN, OFSPLF, maritime boundary points, and significant baring/exposed features.
+WRECKS images shall include the approximate dimensions of the wreck.
+Images are not required for foul areas (OBSTRN CATOBS = foul area). - The required format for all images (including 2-D graphics, 3-D graphics and photos) shall be JPEG, PNG, GIF, or TIFF. - Images shall have a unique identifier name. - Multiple images for one feature shall be semicolon delimited. - All images (including SSS contact images) and photographs shall be placed in the Multimedia folder.
 A copy of the side scan sonar contact images shall remain in the CARIS HDCS folder if CARIS software is used for processing. - Do not include images in the S-57 PICREP attribute.